 In this game, use the arrow keys or shortcut letter keys to build numbers that match the numbers above the approaching shadow monsters.
 Press the space bar to launch a firework and banish the approaching monsters.

-My Role
+My Role / What I Learned

 The biggest hurdle with the game was attempting to maintain the challenge while implementing a feature that essentially removed most of the difficulty.
 Specifically, granting players the ability to slow down time.
-Survival used to be the main metric for success, but now it was difficult to be defeated.
-Because of this, I revamped the scoring system to award players for defeating all monsters, and added additional bonus monsters that drop in from the top.
-These new “bonus” monsters do not make players lose health, so defeating them is optional (but necessary to achieve a “3 star” ranking).
+Survival used to be the main metric for success, but now it was difficult to actually lose.
+Because of this, I revamped the scoring system and added additional “bonus” monsters that were optional to defeat but to necessary for the highest score.
+The result was that the focus became less about twitch reflexes and more about the actual number-building, while no longer alienating players with mobility issues.

 Credits: Lead Programmer (Unity version)